-The regulatory process ends upon the decision of the ACA (which is an administrative act) either to:

-- give clearance of the merger (by imposing or not conditions and obligations); or - prohibit the merger.

-The decision of the ACA is published in the Official Bulletin of ACA (website).
+The regulatory process ends upon the decision of the ACA (which is an administrative act) either to: give clearance of the merger (by imposing or not conditions and obligations); or prohibit the merger.
+The decision of the ACA is published in the Official Bulletin of ACA (and on its website).